 In addition to the devastating emotional loss, drunk driving crashes leave families and loved ones with economic costs due to:

 - Loss of income

 In the 2010 report, the NHTSA estimates that when factoring in the often intangible lost quality-of-life, the losses of all traffic crashes are closer to $836 billion – $201.1 billion resulting from alcohol-related crashes.

-Drunk driving has high costs not only in loss of life, but also in terms of serious injuries and financial impact.
+Drunk driving has high costs, not only in the loss of life but also in terms of serious injuries and financial impact.
 Every state in the U.S. has laws in place to protect the public from drunk drivers.
-Despite this fact, the high level of enforcement and the public awareness about the dangers of drunk driving, people still choose to drive while drunk.
+Despite this fact, the high level of enforcement and public awareness about the dangers of drunk driving, people still choose to drive while drunk.